-Stratford College is governed by a Board of Management.
+Stratford College is under the Patronage of Dublin Talmud Torah and governed by a Board of Management.

 Ms. Patricia Gordon, Secretary to the Board